Icons

 After

 With the legacy form being paper-based, all questions were presented at once.
 In my experience, showing all the questions at once can feel overwhelming and stressful for the customer.
-I user tested three ways of presenting questions to customers: all at once, one at a time, and grouped together.
-Additionally, I tested a solution both with and without a progress bar.
+I user tested three ways of presenting questions: all at once, one at a time, and grouped together.
+Additionally, I tested a solution with and without a progress bar.
+The legacy "all at once" format caused significant anxiety; only 1 of 6 participants understood the scope of questions presented this way.

 User testing revealed that the best approach was to bundle similar questions into manageable groups.
 To achieve this, some questions needed to be rearranged from their original sections to improve the overall flow.
 The progress bar was eliminated because the number of questions varied across user flows.
-75% of people.
-18 of 24 participants preferred “grouped” questions instead of “all at once” or “one at a time.”
+This structure provided the necessary clarity: 4 of 6 participants understood the presentation and preferred the "grouped" questions.

 1